abrahampf/CSE403-HomeRun/README.md

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/569ed0f0-1a44-4750-8fb6-5e15be869d04">

-- Select and click Run All button to run all the test.
+- Select and click the Run All button to run all the tests.

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/1741208d-1c74-47db-bb59-7d71b6454575">

 ### Run The System
-#### How to Run the System for unity:
+#### How to Run the System for Unity:
 - Build the system using the instructions above and save the executable file.
 - Navigate to the folder containing the executable file.
 - Open the executable file to launch the baseball game.